hypered/forming/README.md

 # Development

+I use `scripts/ghci.sh`.
+This loads `shell.nix` automatically.

-I currently use a Nix shell provided by `shell.nix`:
+If necessary, I can use a Nix shell provided by `shell.nix` manually:

 ```
 $ nix-shell